welsh-revenue-authority/data-landscape/README.md

 All UARNs are mapped to UPRNs.
 For a minority of records, GeoPlace are unable to uniquely map UARNs to the lowest level (child) UPRN.
 In that case a group of UARNs are assigned to a higher level (parent) UPRN.
 VOA monitors which UPRNs are assigned to UARNs and there is an ongoing effort to reduce the number of UARNs that cannot be assigned to a child UPRN. ([source](https://www.ons.gov.uk/peoplepopulationandcommunity/housing/methodologies/valuationofficeagencypropertyattributedataqualityassuranceofadministrativedatausedincensus2021#practice-area-1-operational-context-and-administrative-data-collection))

 > All dwellings from VOA data (UARNs) are mapped to UPRNs so that VOA references can be included in AddressBase products.
 For a minority of records, GeoPlace are unable to uniquely map UARNs to the lowest level (child) UPRN.
 In that case a group of UARNs are assigned to a higher level (parent) UPRN.
-VOA monitors which UPRNs are assigned to UARNs and there is an ongoing effort to reduce the number of UARNs that cannot be assigned to a child UPRN.
+VOA monitors which UPRNs are assigned to UARNs and there is an ongoing effort to reduce the number of UARNs that cannot be assigned to a child UPRN.[^1]

-^[1]

 * Custodian: [Valuation Office Agency](https://www.gov.uk/government/organisations/valuation-office-agency)
 * Example: